 Lyndsey Hamilton is the creative director at Lindsey Hamilton Events, where her clients include notable society families and business and finance leaders throughout the world.
-She serves on the Town & Country Weddings advisory board, and in 2015, she was listed as one of Martha Stewart Weddings's Top Wedding Planners in the U.S.

 You don't want the loo in full view of guests or near where they are eating, so careful placement is a must, says Hamilton.
 If there aren't any areas to tuck them away completely, hide units behind a barn, outbuilding, or even nestled in a grove of trees.
 "Make sure the bathrooms aren't far from the tent and the path is covered in case it rains," she says.
 You'll also need to figure out where the water and power sources are located ahead of time.

-In the realm of wedding-worthy restroom rentals, there are your individual porta-cabins that have flush units (non-flush options are a no-no for obvious reasons!) and sinks.
-These typically go for about $300 a piece.
+In the realm of wedding-worthy restroom rentals, there are your individual porta-cabins that have flush units (non-flush options are a no-no for obvious reasons!) and sinks—these typically go for about $300 each.
 Then there's the restroom trailer, which can be like the royal flush of the mobile bathroom world.
 They are essentially regular bathrooms with running water, ample lighting, climate control, flushing toilets, and space, says Hamilton.
 They range in size from 10 to 26 feet and cost anywhere from $2,500 to over $15,000, says Hamilton.
 "Although restrooms are not an item people want to spend a lot on, they really do make a huge difference," she says.